AppsFlyerSDK/appsflyer-capacitor-plugin/docs/InAppEvents.md

 Recording in-app events is performed by calling sendEvent with event name and value parameters.
 See In-App Events documentation for more details.

-**Note:** An In-App Event name must be no longer than 45 characters.
-Events names with more than 45 characters do not appear in the dashboard, but only in the raw Data, Pull and Push APIs.
 Find more info about recording events [here](https://support.appsflyer.com/hc/en-us/articles/115005544169-Rich-in-app-events-guide#introduction).
 - [Log Event](#LogEvent)
 - [Purchase Validation](#InAppPurchaseValidation)